EPYC 7D12 vs EPYC 7313P

 So, is EPYC 7313P better than EPYC 7D12?

-It depends on what matters more to you.
-For gaming, EPYC 7313P is ahead with a 24.6% average FPS lead across 4 shared CPU game tests in our data.
+It depends on what you want from the system.
+For gaming, EPYC 7313P is ahead with a 10.6% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, EPYC 7D12 pulls ahead with 3.1% better PassMark.
 EPYC 7313P also has the bigger cache pool with 300% larger total L3 cache (128 MB vs 32 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 7D12 is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 7D12 is the stronger fit.
 You are getting 3.1% better PassMark, backed by 32 cores and 64 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 7313P is the smarter buy today.
-EPYC 7313P is $87 cheaper on MSRP at $913 MSRP versus $1,000 MSRP, and it gives you a 24.6% average FPS lead across 4 shared CPU game tests in our data.
-The trade-off is that EPYC 7D12 is still stronger for heavier multi-core work with 3.1% better PassMark.
-It is also 6.2% better value on MSRP (44.9 vs 42.3 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+EPYC 7313P is the better buy right now.
+EPYC 7313P comes in $87 cheaper on MSRP at $913 MSRP versus $1,000 MSRP, and it still gives you a 10.6% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that EPYC 7D12 is still stronger for heavier multi-core work with 3.1% better PassMark.
+It is also 6.2% better value on MSRP (44.9 vs 42.3 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?